pocketaces2/mytheresa-test/README.md

     Given there are around 1700 hyperlinks on the homepage I decided to just test the 4 links at the top of the page so the test completes in a timely fashion.
 Typically I would automate crawling through hyperlinks via the API rather than as a UI test.
+    The JS errors test actually sometimes fails on the production website due to JS errors.

 ### Test case 2 - test login functionality